ymentha14/FromAdamtoW/README.md

-Since this process is very time consuming, the authors have already provided a `best_{task}.json` fine tuned after having run a grid of approximately 30 different combinations, so that after having pulled the repo, you can directly jump to the next more interesting step.
+Since this process is very time consuming, the authors have already provided a `best_{task}.json` fine tuned after having run a grid of approximately 30 different combinations, so that after having pulled the repo, you can directly jump to the more interesting testing phase.

 ### Extraction of best parameters
-After having run the grid search, it is time to analyze the results in order to extract the best hyper parameters.
+After having run the grid search, if the option `--overwrite_best_param` is true, then it is time to analyze the results in order to extract the best hyper parameters to store in `best_{task}.json`.
 We do it using the helper `compute_best_parameter()`.
 This function receives for every optimizer a list of observations for the validation accuracies among the various epochs of training.

 We decided to take as best parameter combination the one that had the highest